cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-04-DS-Basic1-Data-Structures.md

 ```

-### LinkedPositionalList **class** Doubly Linked List for Position
+### LinkedPositionalList **class** (Doubly Linked List for Position)

-- The obvious way to identify locations within a linked list are node references.
+- The obvious way to identify locations within a linked list are `node` references.
-- Therefore, we declare the nested Node class of our linked list so as to implement the Position interface, supporting the required getElement method.
+- declare the nested Node class of linked list so as to implement the Position interface, supporting the required getElement method.
 - So the nodes are the positions.
 - the Node class is declared as private, to maintain proper encapsulation.
-All of the public methods of the positional list rely on the `Position` type, so although we know we are sending and receiving nodes, these are only known to be positions from the outside; as a result, users of our class cannot call any method other than getElement().
+- All of the public methods of the positional list rely on the `Position` type, so although we know we are sending and receiving nodes, these are only known to be positions from the outside; as a result, users of our class cannot call any method other than getElement().